w495/bulk-video-converter/README.md

 ## Motivation

-The main purpose of this tool is transcoding single source to several videos of different qualities and sizes.
+TheMain purpose of this tool is transcoding single source to several videos of different qualities and sizes.
 It is very helpful for handling raw videos from amateur camera.